-- All vendors & products have roughly the same features as we are at the plateau of productivity.
+- All vendors and products have roughly the same features, as we are at the 'plateau of productivity'.

-This obviously has had implications for the load balancer vendors in the market:
+This has obviously had implications for load balancer vendors in the market:

-- Citrix never left the high margin enterprise area, The Netscaler product has always been a bit of a "oh and we also do a load balancer...")
+- Citrix never left the high-margin enterprise area.
+The Netscaler product has always had an air of 'Oh, and we also do a load balancer...')

-- Zeus managed to sell out at a crazy high price to Riverbed - who realised the mistake and flipped it at a loss to Brocade - who will regret it...update.. oh look they just sold it again to nobody
+- Zeus managed to sell out at a crazy high price to Riverbed - who realised their mistake and flipped it at a loss to Brocade - who will regret it.
+UPDATE: Oh look, they just sold it again to nobody.

-- While at the low end of the market Barracuda Networks & Kemp Technologies are fighting it out and in the process destroyed my favourite vendor!
+- Meanwhile at the low end of the market Barracuda Networks and Kemp Technologies are fighting it out, destroying my favourite vendor in the process!

-- Yes, Coyote Point Systems (awesome product with dodgy middle ground positioning) was torn to shreds by their own resellers who defected...... and eventually Coyote Point was snapped up by Fortinet for peanuts (who promptly destroyed anything left in the brand)
+- Yes, Coyote Point Systems (awesome product with dodgy middle-ground positioning) was torn to shreds by their own resellers, who defected.
+Eventually Coyote Point was snapped up for peanuts by Fortinet (who promptly destroyed anything left in the brand).

 How should you compare load balancers when they are all very similar?

-Lets assume that you have done the obvious and typed "load balancer" into Google, you've had a look at the top couple of results which probably gives you F5 & Barracuda Networks.
-Then a quick look at the prices confirms that you are probably not in the F5 price bracket.
-So you dig a little deeper and come across Kemp Technologies, unlike Barracuda Networks they only sell load balancers.
+Let's assume that you have done the obvious and typed "load balancer" into Google.
+You've had a look at the top couple of results, which probably gives you F5 and Barracuda Networks.
+A quick look at the prices confirms that you are probably not in the F5 price bracket.
+So you dig a little deeper and come across Kemp Technologies, who, unlike Barracuda Networks, only sell load balancers.
 They also seem to have lots of customers and information about load balancing various applications.
 Fingers crossed you might even come across Loadbalancer.org!
-So we have quickly arrived at 3 decent load balancer vendors:

-So after this (extensive?) research you decide the 3 most logical vendors to buy a load balancer from are:
+After this (extensive?) research you decide the three most logical vendors to buy a load balancer from are:

-- Kemp Technologies, Inc. - Medium and yellow -usually through resellers - Open source based load balancers focus on feature range & rapid growth.
+- Kemp Technologies, Inc. - A medium-sized yellow appliance, open-source based, usually bought through resellers.
+Offers a focus on feature range and rapid growth.
 (LVS + Linux)